Signage-Aware Exploration in Open World using Venue Maps: Problem Formulation

 \section{Problem Formulation}

-We aim to design an online signage-aware exploration method that leverages the venue map for searching for shops in unknown large-scale human-oriented environments such as shopping malls.
-We model the environment as a 3D space $V \in \mathbb{R}^3$, where the points $\mathbf{v}\in V$ are classified into occupied, free, and unknown with the associated probability $p_o(\mathbf{v})$.
-The environment also contains $N$ static landmarks that can be shops or restaurants identified by their names $\mathcal{T}$.
-The venue map $\textbf{M}$ (see Fig. \ref{fig:story}) portrays all the landmarks and the inaccurate topological relationship $\mathcal{G}$ among them.
-Note that we do not necessitate any geometric information or semantic layouts since some maps may not contain them or require additional segmentation that limit the generalization of the method.
-The planner takes as inputs the venue map $\textbf{M}$, RGB image $o$, depth $d$, and LiDAR points $\mathcal{X}$ at each timestep, outputs next best pose $c \in \mathcal{F} \cup \mathcal{V}$ among the sampled frontiers $f \in \mathcal{F} $ and viewpoints $v \in \mathcal{V}$, while concentrating on the signage in the scene.
-During the process, a signage map $\mathcal{M}$ is established online, where the recognized signage text $\tau \in \mathcal{T}$ and the corresponding located regions are stored.
+We aim to design a signage-aware exploration method that leverages the venue map for searching for all the landmarks in unknown large-scale human-populated environments, such as a shopping mall, thereby proving our method's capability of navigating to any destination quickly.
+We model the environment as a 3D space $V \in \mathbb{R}^3$, where the points $\mathbf{v}\in V$ are classified into occupied, free, and unknown.
+The environment contains $N$ static landmarks (shops or restaurants), which have the corresponding signs displaying their landmark names$\mathcal{T}$.
+The venue map $\textbf{M}$ (see Fig. \ref{fig:story}) portrays all the landmarks and a topological graph $\mathcal{G}$ is generated among them.
+Since geometric information or semantic layouts may not be readily available in the given venue map, we do not make use of this information to maximize the generality of the proposed method.
+The planner takes as inputs a venue map $\textbf{M}$, an RGB image $o_t$, a depth image $D_t$, and LiDAR points $\mathcal{X}_t$ at each timestep $t$, while concentrating on the signage in the scene.
+It outputs the next best pose $c_{t+1} \in \mathcal{F} \cup \mathcal{V}$ among the sampled frontiers $f \in \mathcal{F} $ and viewpoints $v \in \mathcal{V}$.
+During the process, a metric map with signage $\mathcal{M}$ (or simply a signage map) is constructed online, where the recognized signs $\tau \in \mathcal{T}$ are grounded in the corresponding regions of $\mathcal{M}$.
+The overall framework is illustrated in Fig. \ref{fig:overview}.